BibleResearch/bibleresearch.github.io/content/posts/what-makes-an-action-glorifying-to-God.md

 # The Claim

-Within most protestant churches, especially those influenced by the reformers, there is the claim that 'secular' work (like being a computer programmer for a fortune 100 company) is no more glorifying to God than 'sacred' work (like being a pastor).
+Within most protestant churches, especially those influenced by the reformers, there is the claim that 'secular' work (like being a computer programmer for a fortune 100 company) is no less glorifying to God than 'sacred' work (like being a pastor).
 Being a pastor is not more glorifying to God than being a farmer; being a missionary is no more glorifying than being a businessman.
 Unfortunately, preaching at these churches often implies the opposite, but that is a different discussion for another time.<sup>1</sup> The claim is that working as a professional minister is not 'better' or 'more spiritual' than a job in the 'secular' world.
 God can be glorified and equally glorified in my secular day-job as He can in the work of a pastor.

 Here are a number of articles that articulate and support this claim: